npuliyang/SentimentLexica/README.md

 > Saif M Mohammad and Peter D Turney.
 2013.
 Crowdsourcing a word–emotion association lexicon.
 Computational Intelligence 29, 3 (2013), 436–465.

-### NRC HS Lexicon and VADER two lexica developed in 2014 containing 54,128 and 7,503 words, respectively;
+### NRC HS Lexicon, a lexicon developed in 2014 containing 54,128  words;

 > Xiaodan Zhu, Svetlana Kiritchenko, and Saif Mohammad.
 2014.
 NRC-canada2014: Recent improvements in the sentiment analysis of tweets.
 In SemEval.
 443–447.

+### VADER, a lexicon developed in 2014 containing 7,503 words;

 > Clayton J Hutto and Eric GIlbert.
 2014.
 VADER: A parsimonious rule-based model for sentiment analysis of social media text.
 In ICWSM.
 216–225.